prosch88/UFADE/README.md

 **Logical+ Backup (UFED-Style)**

-Creates an "advanced Logical Backup" as ZIP-Archive with an UFD file to load in the [Cellebrite Physical Analyzer©](https://cellebrite.com/de/cellebrite-physical-analyzer-de/)
+Creates an "advanced Logical Backup" as ZIP-archive with an UFD file to load in the [Cellebrite Physical Analyzer©](https://cellebrite.com/de/cellebrite-physical-analyzer-de/)

 <br />